Articles

 2. Why Fine Art Shipping Requires Different Insurance

-Fine art is not like any other type of cargo.
-It’s fragile, valuable, and irreplaceable.
+Fine art is not just another type of cargo.
+It is often fragile, high in value, and deeply personal.
 Shipping fine art comes with a unique set of risks that require specialized insurance coverage.
 Some of the most significant risks include:

 3. The Role of Liability Insurance in Fine Art Shipping